taichi-dev/taichi/docs/contributor_guide.rst

 - Continuous Integration (CI), will **build** and **test** your commits in a PR against in environments.
 - Currently, Taichi uses `Travis CI <https://travis-ci.org>`_ (for OS X and Linux) and `AppVeyor <https://www.appveyor.com>`_ (for Windows).
-- CI will be triggered everytime you push commits to an open PR.
+- CI will be triggered every time you push commits to an open PR.
 - You can prepend ``[skip ci]`` to your commit message to avoid triggering CI. e.g. ``[skip ci] This commit will not trigger CI``
 - A tick on the right of commit hash means CI passed, a cross means CI failed.